 What happens after I apply for a Virgin Money credit card?

 You should receive a response from Virgin Money within minutes of submitting your online application for a credit card.
 You will be contacted on the email you provided to Virgin when you applied.
-If they don’t get in touch with you, contact Virgin on 13 37 39, and quote your 13 digit application reference number and Virgin will be able to let you know about the status of your credit card application.
+If they don’t get in touch with you, contact Virgin on 13 37 39 and quote your 13 digit application reference number to confirm the status of your application.